hongseok-yang/probprog19/README.md

 The lack of further reference does not mean the lack of related papers.
 Rather it means that this is an active research topic that we ourselves just started to look at recently.

-2. **Pyro and its internals** Pyro is a probabilistic programming language from Uber, which attempts to bring deep learning and probabilistic programming together.
+##### **2. Pyro and its internals**

+Pyro is a probabilistic programming language from Uber, which attempts to bring deep learning and probabilistic programming together.
 It is still in the middle of being developed.
 Its design and implementations are not finalised yet, and change constantly.
 Pyro runs on top of pytorch.

 Pyro contains novel language primitives, such as plate, random module and tensor shape for distribution object, which help programmers or data scientists to express their intentions more clearly.
 Also, its implementation uses interesting techniques, such as poutine, automatic guide generation, and selective marginalisation of discrete random variables using the broadcasting mechanism.
 These techniques enable efficient probabilistic inference.
 Finally, there are cool Pyro examples, such as Attend-Infer-Repeat, that use neural networks and probabilistic programming together.